VitalyVorobyev/griddetector/roadmap.md

 If you want, in the next step I can draft:
 	•	a concrete lib.rs with the proposed prelude and public modules; and
-	•	skeletons for GridParams, DetectorWorkspace, and PipelineConfig matching what you already have, so you can adapt the actual code with minimal churn.
+	•	skeletons for GridParams, RefinementWorkspace, and PipelineConfig matching what you already have, so you can adapt the actual code with minimal churn.